chetanya-shrimali/yashLadha.github.io/_posts/2017-05-18-Journey-of-my-life.md

 there, we studied there, we laughed there, we made memories there.
 And i still remember i almost everyday (exaggeration) goes to one of my friend's house to see and just talk to her.
 When i talk to her, it is the best feeling that i can experience and sitting behind me was the partner in my crime's.
 I shared almost everything to them and they were more like anything to me till now.
-There may be less conversation between us, but still you all will remain friends for my whole life.
+There may be less conversation between us, but still you all will remain friends for my whole life. **Do You?**

-And as i see this post is stretching too long, my take on friends at my college will be in my next post...
+And as i see this post is stretching too long, my take on friends at my college will be in my next post... till them **Be happy and make others Happy**

 **Feel free to comment**